How To Connect With Investors And Build Long-term Relationships [UPDATED 2026]

 How to Meet With Investors, Online and Offline

-Startup events
+Startup Events

-Networking events can be set up for any stage of investment, and for any sector, so look out for the right one on meetup websites, or at your local chamber of commerce for news on the next event near you.
+Networking events can be set up for any stage of investment, and for any sector, so look out for the right one on meetup websites or at your local chamber of commerce for news on the next event near you.

 Networking

-Social media
+Social Media

 The Next Steps: How to Connect With Investors

-Engage – This covers your initial moment of reaching out.
+2. Engage: This covers your initial moment of reaching out.
 Some key tips here are not to get carried away with too much repetitive information but have everything prepared to answer questions.
 Introduce yourself, and display your characteristics and your philosophy, but don’t worry too much about going into detail unless specifically asked.
+Make sure not to pile on the pressure; this is a marathon, not a sprint!
+AI can help optimize your follow-up timing and messaging.

 Have a Strategy for How to Network with Investors

-1. When looking to connect with investors, figure out where to look.
+• When looking to connect with investors, figure out where to look.
 As we covered, there are specific sites for this, so browse through a few and see which ones suit your idea.
 Other options for where to look include your local government agency responsible for economic development.
 They can offer relevant advice on your financing options and may provide you with network leads too.

-2. Look for the right people.
+• Look for the right people.
 It’s going to be a waste of time if the person you’re meeting with doesn’t invest in your sector or location.
 Start developing some filter questions, or if you’re networking online, follow some of their investment or comment histories to figure out if they’re a viable candidate in the first place.

-3. If you have a contact with a lead you’re interested in, ask them to hook you up.
+• If you have contact with a lead you’re interested in, ask them to hook you up.
 But do your homework first!
 Make sure you know exactly why this is the person you want to talk to and try to have better motivations than simply their wallet.
 When you make the request, state your reasons, so that your target contact knows that you’re coming in prepared.
 The more you know about them, the more impressed they will be with your diligence.

-4. Maintain your online presence.
+• Maintain your online presence.
 This should be part of your networking preparedness.
 Make sure you have a tidy LinkedIn profile, and that your social media is conducive to receiving investors in general.
 Organize your content, and if you have a brand theme already, make sure it’s consistent across your platforms.
 You should present a reliable and respectable front when your contacts look you up!

-Keeping your online presence valid and active is part of the slow-burn strategy.
+• Keeping your online presence valid and active is part of the slow-burn strategy.
 Having a wealth of content behind you by the time someone comes to check you out is a very powerful tool, so consider contributing something every week just to build up a useful backing.

-5. Be genuine in your connections.
+• Be genuine in your connections.
 Nothing is more appealing than authenticity.
 Your investors may be looking to form a very long relationship with you, so it’s critical to get off on the right foot.
 Don’t boast, show a real interest in what they do and who they are, and above all, try to provide value to them, too.

 Networking is about forming mutually-beneficial arrangements, so never get so caught up in what you’re doing that you forget to check in with them, and wherever possible, contribute something.
 Whether it’s an interesting article, or a connection you’ve made that they might benefit from.